Ranrar/rustic-prompt/.github/instructions/rust/rust.instructions.md

 - Provide examples of how to safely update GUI/UX widgets from non-GUI threads.

 ### B. Memory Safety Handling
-- Confirm how Rust’s ownership model, borrowing rules, and lifetimes ensure memory safety, even with GUI/UX objects.
+- Confirm how Rust's ownership model, borrowing rules, and lifetimes ensure memory safety, even with GUI/UX objects.
 - Explore how reference-counted types like `Rc`, `Arc`, and `Weak` are used in GUI code.
 - Include any common pitfalls (e.g., circular references) and how to avoid them.
 - Investigate the role of smart pointers (`RefCell`, `Mutex`, etc.) when sharing state between callbacks and signals.